mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 __Congrats, your AdWords Script made changes on your behalf!__

- Now that we're happy with our script, since it looks back on the past 7 days data, wouldn't it be nice if it ran on a weekly basis?
+ Now that we're happy with our script since it looks back on the past 7 days data, wouldn't it be nice if it ran on a weekly basis?
 On the AdWords Scripts list, you can set the frequency to weekly and choose the day of the week and time that suits you:
 ![frequency_change](frequency_change.png)